PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 #### Multistore behavior

-As SQL query can't be associated to specific shop(s) during the creation, so all the SQL query from all stores are listed, no matter the context selected.
+By default, a SQL query affects all shops.
+Since it can't be associated with any specific shop, all the SQL queries listed on this page are used in an all shops context.

 ### Settings